shafr/shafr.github.io/_audio_books/crash_dive/004-crash-dive.md

 Another great book bout submariner's (and not only) life.

-They do not stop surprising me, and due to the lenght of the book, did not became boring.
+They do not stop surprising me, and due to the length of the book, did not became boring.

 I hate when book spends 1/3 of a time recalling what happened in previous books, but this one did just great with a small number of reminders.